dsmolyak/Muffins/README.md

 Various procedural and algorithmic programs to help solve cases of the Muffin problem

 ## Setup/Prerequisites
-1. Must be using Python 3 (If Python 3 is not default, replace each occurance below of `python` with `python3`)
+1. Must be using Python 3 (If Python 3 is not default, replace each occurance below of `python` with `python3` or `python36`)
 2. Pulp library installed (`pip install pulp` or `pip3 install pulp`)
 3. Sympy library installed (`pip install sympy` or `pip3 install sympy`)

 ## Important Files

+### muf
+Run this program to find the upper bound for f(m,s) and whether it matches the lower bound.

+For example: `./muf 5 3` will return the upper bound of f(5,3), the method used to find it, and whether a procedure exists for that upper bound.
+(Replace `muf` with `muf3` or `muf36` depending on what your corresponding command is for `python`)

 ### fms.py - named for f(m,s)
 Run this program to find the upper bound for f(m,s).